yakara-ltd/chef-xo/README.md

 * Generates a .xo-server.yaml configuration file from attributes.
 * Creates systemd units for the socket and service, and starts them both.

+Note that this recipe also calls on the web recipe as the static assets are required by xo-server, even if they are also being served by nginx.
+If anyone can figure out how to avoid this, please let me know.
+My attempts resulted in reload loops, 404s, and missing cookies.

 #### xo::common
 Common code for the web and server recipes.
 You should not need to use this.